AI prompts

 While training, additional data can be visualized with the excellent [rerun](https://rerun.io/).
 To install rerun on your machine, please follow their [instructions](https://rerun.io/docs/getting-started/installing-viewer).
 Open the ./brush_blueprint.rbl in the viewer for best results.

-Install rust 1.81+ and run `cargo run` or `cargo run --release`.
+First install rust 1.85+.
 You can run tests with `cargo test --all`.
-Brush uses the wonderful [rerun](https://rerun.io/) for additional visualizations while training.
+Brush uses the wonderful [rerun](https://rerun.io/) for additional visualizations while training, run `cargo install rerun-cli` if you want to use it.

 ### Windows/macOS/Linux